 Maximum number of shared folder replication tasks: 16

 The main thing here is the Retention tab and its configuration.
-Reason is that you can set specific number of snaps (hour/day/week/month/year).
-Keep in mind that even though if there are no major changes, snaps will take up space on your NAS.
+The reason is that you can set a specific number of snaps (hour/day/week/month/year).
+Keep in mind that even if there are no major changes, snaps will take up space on your NAS.

 Also when a snapshot is completed you can simply expand the view and see all the data in one place.